Andrea/andrea.github.io/_posts/2010-11-17-what-is-command-query-responsibility-segregation-cqrs-and-other-related-terms-part-1.markdown

 The term CQRS, evolved from CQS(Command Query Separation) there is a CQS definition from  Meyer, that is very similar but it’s separating methods that change state, since the emphasis is on messages for CQRS, this was an important distinction.[[ref](http://codebetter.com/blogs/gregyoung/archive/2009/08/13/command-query-separation.aspx)]

-To prepare for the talk I m also preparing an example (more later), the interesting thing is that, I find that using CQRS and Event Sourcing, I find myself asking questions about the system and the domain, and that is great, because it makes you focus on what the system should do, not the how.
+To prepare for the talk I'm also preparing an example (more later), the interesting thing is that, I find that using CQRS and Event Sourcing, I find myself asking questions about the system and the domain, and that is great, because it makes you focus on what the system should do, not the how.

 That brings me to another important definition.